 President McKay presided at a groundbreaking ceremony attended by more than 1, 000 Church members and guests on February 12, 1955.
 That event marked the beginning of what is today Brigham Young University–Hawaii.

 Dr. Reuben D. Law, the first president of the college, played a key role in selecting a suitable site for the campus and designing the curriculum.
 Under his leadership, in August 1955, the Church College of Hawaii opened its doors as a junior college with an enrollment of 153 students.
-Classes met in temporary war surplus buildings and in the La’ie Ward Chapel near the Church of Jesus Christ of Latter-Day Saints Temple.
+Classes met in temporary war surplus buildings and in the La'ie Ward Chapel near the LDS Temple.
 At the opening assembly on September 26, 1955, President Law shared with the faculty and students a special message and charge from President McKay.
-The following two guiding principles in that charge have provided the basis upon which the university has developed:
+The following two guiding principles in that charge have provided the basis upon which the University has developed:

 "Always bear in mind these two things as you proceed with this college: First, the students must be imbued with the fact and be led to feel that the most important thing in the world is the Gospel (of Jesus Christ) and that the observance of its principles in their lives brings happiness and joy in this life and further progress and exaltation in the life hereafter; and, secondly, the college must be fully creditable in all its instruction and activities."